 All questions concerning financial issues should be directed to the Main Office at 878-1070, Ext.
 113. Financial aid is available for those who are qualified – we encourage you to seek that information from the office as well.
+We accept self-direction and other reimbursement programs.
 Also, please ask your broker what is available!

 If a child needs to make a phone call home, it can be arranged; however, it is discouraged.
 Parents may call and speak to office staff daily to receive morning reports after 10AM, but we strongly suggest that you do not call and ask to speak to your child as this can create problems in behavior.
 Additionally, it can send the wrong message to a child that their departure date is different once they speak to a parent or caregiver.

 We strongly discourage sending snacks; however, we will accept special diet food that you may wish to send with your child.
-Identify session number and your child’s name on each item.
-We provide all sorts of snacks, and your child will visit the Trading Post every day while they are here for an afternoon snack.
+Please identify the session number and your child’s name on each item.
+We provide all sorts of snacks throughout the day and a special treat from the Trading Post after lunch.
 No extra money is needed.
-If you are particular about what foods your child may eat, or in the case of special diets, you may bring labelled (special) snacks to us for distribution at Trading Post time.
+If you are particular about what foods your child may eat, or in the case of special diets, you may bring labelled (special) snacks to us for distribution as directed.